MalwareHomie/GitHub-Benny/GitHubWebHook/README.md

 $ python3 app.py
 ```

 That's it!
-Email for support or questions.
+Email for support or your point of contact for more help!
 [support@GitHub.com](google.com)